 Insurers’ Investigations

-Insurance companies use various methods to gather evidence against you.
+Insurance companies use many methods to gather evidence against you.
 This can include surveillance, interviews with witnesses, and a diligent examination of documents related to your claim.

 These investigations can be invasive and stressful.
 If you’re under investigation for insurance fraud, it’s important that you do not speak with investigators without legal representation present.

-Insurance fraud often encompasses other offenses that, while distinct in their own right, can be committed while executing insurance fraud and, thus, fall under its broad umbrella.
-Below are some of the crimes that are commonly linked to insurance fraud.
+Insurance fraud often involves other offenses that, while distinct in their own right, can be committed while executing insurance fraud and, thus, fall under its umbrella.
+Below are some crimes commonly linked to insurance fraud.

 Identity Theft